 Summary: Backing up Outlook data is a wise thing to do even if your profile is configured with an IMAP mailing server which anyways maintains a copy.
 That is because some folders you create on your local Outlook profile are specific to the machine on which it is installed, meaning that they don’t exist on the mailing server.
 In the event of any disaster befalling your local Outlook profile, you could end up losing the data you may have saved in any such folders.

 Microsoft Outlook when configured with an IMAP mailing server maintains a local replica (copy) of the mailbox data residing on the server.
-This local copy is a data file having the OST (Offline Storage Table) extension and it is this file which lets users continue working on their mailboxes even if the machine’s connection with the mailing server gets disrupted.
-One of the key techniques of ensuring the safety of OST file is to back it up regularly.
+This local copy is a data file having the OST (Offline Storage Table) extension and it is this file that lets users continue working on their mailboxes even if the machine’s connection with the mailing server gets disrupted.
+One of the key techniques of ensuring the safety of the OST file is to back it up regularly.

 Outlook 2013 & 2016 Backup Troubles

 Backing up IMAP configured Outlook accounts was relatively simple until Outlook version 2010.
 The emails were saved within one PST file and the Contacts and Calendars within another.
 Users could backup and maintain each PST separately thus isolating the threats to data security.
 However starting with Outlook 2013, things have become a little messier with significant changes being made in the way IMAP accounts are handled.
-Instead of using two data files, one for email and one for Calendar and Contacts, the recent Outlook versions use a single OST file to store appointments, tasks, contacts, calendar, and notes.
-That means that at storage level, everything (emails and other stuff) is saved within a single file.
+Instead of using two data files, one for email and one for Calendar and Contacts, the recent Outlook versions use a single OST file to store appointments, tasks, contacts, calendars, and notes.
+That means that at the storage level, everything (emails and other stuff) is saved within a single file.
 The only place the data is segregated is in the user’s view of it.
-Within Outlook’s interface Contact, Calendar, and other non-mail data is stored in folders labeled “This computer only”.
+Within Outlook’s interface Contact, Calendar, and other non-email data are stored in folders labeled “This computer only”.

 This kind of storage mechanism essentially points to the fact that while an automatic backup IMAP email operation is performed, automated backing up isn’t performed for Calendar or Contacts.
 This data resides only on the local machine.
-So in case some disaster like an accidental deletion, virus infection, unplanned hard drive format, or hard drive crash strikes, users could end up losing their critical Contact, Calendar, and other mailbox information for good.
+So in case some disaster like accidental deletion, virus infection, unplanned hard drive format, or hard drive crash strikes, users could end up losing their critical Contact, Calendar, and other mailbox information for good.

 The only solution to this predicament is finding a way to manually backup the local folders.
 If you have been looking for the technique to backup IMAP OST file’s Contact, Calendar, and other folders, the solution is described in the next section.